 It is usually best to place the workpiece inside the 'zero' point and fix it into place with magnets or blue tac.
 For parts that slip around very easily, we find that Lego bricks work as a great anchor.

-It is extremely important that you never move or re-position the material or workpiece once you have begun working on it!
-As soon as you shift it, the laser will lose its original start point and ruin all your hard work.
+It is extremely important that you never move or re-position the material or workpiece once you have started working on it.

 Still a little unsure about how to determine your parameters?
-Our laser experts will always be happy to help you out.
+Our laser experts are always happy to help.